tier2tickets/Knowledge-Base/content/customization/tier2scripts.rst

 will never complete.

-Example install.ps1 Scripts
+Example install.ps1 Script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We recommend using inline parameters for customizing the name of the helpdesk buttons desktop shortcut, but if you want to customize this shortcut for installs that come via helpdesk button extended press this would work.
+We recommend using inline parameters for customizing the name of the tier2tickets desktop shortcut, but if you want to customize this shortcut for installs that come via helpdesk button extended press this would work.

 Update Shortcut Icons on Install